 If a student is erroneously determined to be a nonresident and a tuition fee has been paid, the fee is fully refundable, provided acceptable proof of state residence is presented within the period for which the fee was paid.

 Reclassification: Reclassification to resident status must be requested by the student.
 Financial independence during the current year and preceding two years will be considered at the time the student requests reclassification.
 Information regarding requirements for reclassification is available in the Office of Admissions and Records.

 Participation as a member of a varsity athletic team does not qualify a non-resident student for resident status.

 Limitation of Residency Rules: If this summary of rules regarding residency determination does not provide a complete explanation, contact the Office of Admissions and Records.
 Students should also note that changes may have been made in the statutes and in the regulations between the time this statement is published and the beginning of the semester for which they are applying.

 Non-Resident Tuition Exemption

-Tuition exemption forms are available in the Admissions and Records Office for students who wish to be considered for this exemption under State Law AB540.
+Tuition exemption forms are available on the college website, under “Forms”, for students who wish to be considered for this exemption under State Law AB540.

-- Any nonresident AB540 student, other than a nonimmigrant alien, who meets all of the following requirements, to be exempt from paying nonresident tuition at a California Community College must file a Dream Act Application if:
+- Any nonresident AB540 student, other than a nonimmigrant alien, who meets all of the following requirements, may be exempt from paying nonresident tuition at a California Community College:

 - Nothing in this statute modifies eligibility standards for any form of student financial aid.